 Passion flowers require little or no maintenance and can be vigorous growing up to 8-12 meters.
 They can be grown in a container, but will require a largish container given they are a vigorous climber.
 Also, by necessity, the more tender varieties will need to be grown in a container to bring under cover for winter.

 Gardening advise often makes mention of growing passion flowers in a conservatory.
 The problem is that many conservatories in the summer reach high temperatures, which makes it a hostile environment for most plants.
 (An exception are Pelargoniums which tolerate conservatory conditions.)
 Unless your conservatory is well-ventilated, cooled and with a good amount of shade it is likely to be too hot and bake most plants including passion flowers.

-There is also Passiflora caerulea 'Constance Elliott' is hardy to H4 illustrated top right, which is happier in a more sheltered spot.
-It has lovely white flowers which have the additional benefit fo being scented.
+Passiflora caerulea 'Constance Elliott' is hardy to H4 and is illustrated top centre.
+It will need a more sheltered spot and is a little more tender than the blue variety.
+It has lovely white flowers which have the additional benefit of being scented.
 It will need winter protection.

 The third image on the right, P.violacea is more tender still and will only withstand temperatures down to 1.C and will need glass or greenhouse protection over winter.

 The Latin name for Passion flower, is Passiflora, so called after the Passion of Christ.
 It is said that the stigmas and anthers represent the nails on the cross and the wounds.

 There are lots of attractive climbing plants to choose from for your garden.
 For more information, images, and growing advice about climbing plants.